FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/s/spams/spams-2.6.5.4-foss-2023b.eb)
 SPAMS (SPArse Modeling Software) is an optimization toolbox for solving various sparse estimation problems.
+ - [sparsehash/2.0.4-GCCcore-12.3.0](An extremely memory-efficient hash_map implementation.
+2 bits/entry overhead!
+ The SparseHash library contains several hash-map implementations, including implementations that optimize for space or speed.
+)
+An extremely memory-efficient hash_map implementation.
+2 bits/entry overhead!
+ The SparseHash library contains several hash-map implementations, including implementations that optimize for space or speed.

  - [speech_tools/2.5.0-GCCcore-12.3.0](The Edinburgh Speech Tools Library is a collection of C++ class, functions and related programs for manipulating the sorts of objects used in speech processing.
 It includes support for reading and writing